ACADEMIC

 Introduction

-Este curso se corresponde con 6⩝ de Primaria, último de Educación Primaria de la LOE.
+Este curso se corresponde con 1º de la Educación Secundaria Obligatoria (ESO).

-En nuestro programa de estudio se desarrollan los contenidos prescritos por el Ministerio de Educación y Ciencia y la Comunidad de Madrid en sus currículos de Educación Primaria, siempre y cuando remitan exclusivamente al ejemplo español, ya que los otros contenidos referidos a la asignatura de Conocimiento del Medio están reflejados en el proyecto educativo del sistema británico.
+En nuestro programa de estudio se desarrollan los contenidos prescritos por el Ministerio de Educación y Ciencia y la Comunidad de Madrid en sus currículos de Educación Secundaria, siempre y cuando remitan exclusivamente al ejemplo español, ya que los otros contenidos referidos a la asignatura de Sociales están reflejados en el proyecto educativo del sistema británico.

 Content